opus-research/jgit/Documentation/technical/reftable.md

 format, meaning and usage as in ref blocks.

-To reduce the number of reads required for random access in very large files the index block may be larger than the other blocks.
+To reduce the number of reads required for random access in very large files the index block may be larger than other blocks.
 However, readers must hold the entire index in memory to benefit from this, so it's a time-space tradeoff in both file size and reader memory.

-Increasing the file's `block_size` decreases the index size.
+Increasing the file's block size decreases the index size.
-Alternatively a multi-level index may be used, keeping index blocks within the file's `block_size`, but increasing the number of blocks that need to be accessed.
+Alternatively a multi-level index may be used, keeping index blocks within the file's block size, but increasing the number of blocks that need to be accessed.

-When object blocks are present the ref index block is padded with `padding` NULs to maintain alignment for the next block.
-No padding is necessary if log blocks or the file trailer follows the ref index.

 #### index record